María José García Borge

 María José García Borge (born November 9, 1956) is a Spanish nuclear physicist.
-She serves as a research professor at the Consejo Superior de Investigaciones Cientificas (CSIC) in Madrid and is a leader and spokesperson for ISOLDE at CERN in Switzerland.
-She is a member of the Real Academia de las Ciencias and was a fellow of the European Organization for Nuclear Research from 1984–86.
+She serves as a research professor at the Consejo Superior de Investigaciones Cientificas (CSIC) in Madrid and in years 2012-2017 was the Physics Group Leader and spokesperson for ISOLDE at CERN in Switzerland.
+She is a member of the Real Academia de las Ciencias.
+From 2018 till 2024 she was Editor-in-Chief for the Experimental Physics section of European Physics Journal A.

 Biography

 Early life and education

-Borge was born on November 9, 1956 in Madrid.
+Borge was born on November 9, 1956, in Madrid.
 Her parents were José García Prol and Esther Borge Rodriguez.
 She earned three degrees from University Complutense, graduating in 1978 with a physics degree, 1979 with a graduate physics degree, and 1982 with a Doctor of Philosophy in physics.

 Career

-Borge worked as a teaching assistant at University Complutense from 1981–83.
-From 1982–1983, she worked as a postdoctoral researcher at University of Arizona.
+Borge worked as a teaching assistant at University Complutense from 1981 to 1983.
+From 1982 to 1983, she worked as a postdoctoral researcher at University of Arizona and from 1984 to 1986 was a fellow of the European Organization for Nuclear Research.
 In 1986, she began working as a researcher at the National Research Council in Madrid.

-In 2012, she began heading the physics group for the ISOLDE facility at CERN.
+From 2012 till 2017 she was heading the physics group at the ISOLDE facility at CERN.
+From 2009 till 2019 she was member of the Nuclear Physics European Collaboration Committee.